 Speaking of peaches, the Roger Milliken Center campus is located on a former peach orchard and has 600 of the beautifully landscaped acres around.
 The company says it is the largest corporate greenspace in the Southeast.
 The arboretum was the brainchild of textile magnate Milliken and includes open fields, groves and trees, decorative fountains and ponds.
 More than 500 different trees and shrubs, many rare to South Carolina, can be found on the grounds.
 The arboretum is free and open to the public.

-No matter what car you are driving as you pass through South Carolina, you will want to check out "ultimate roadside attraction," dedicated to one of the world's top car makers – the BMW Zentrum at Exit 60 in Greer.
-The 28,000-square-foot visitors center showcases the German automaker's long history of building things that go fast, from motorcycles to cars and aircraft.
+No matter what car you are driving as you pass through South Carolina, you will want to check out "ultimate roadside attraction," dedicated to one of the world's top car makers - BMW.
+Located at Exit 60 in Greer, the 28,000-square-foot Zentrum Museum showcases the German automaker's long history of building things that go fast, from motorcycles to cars and aircraft.
 The museum is located at the company's South Carolina manufacturing plant, where several models of BMWs are made.
-The museum's massive renovation is set to open in late 2016.
-Call ahead to see if factory tours are available.
-Tours are $10 for the general public or $3.50 for BMW Car Club members.
+The museum is free; plant tours are also available for a modest charge.

 The town of Pendleton offers one of the largest historic districts in the nation, including more than 40 points of historic interest in more than 6,000 acres.
 The Village Green is surrounded by shops and restaurants and includes Farmers' Hall, which was initially built in 1826 as a Court House and is where the idea for South Carolina's land-grant college - Clemson University - was first conceived.
-Other points of interest include Ashtabula Historic House, built in 1825, Woodburn Historic House built around 1830 as a summer retreat for wealthy Charlestonians and Hunter's store, which was the one-time center of the town's business activity.
-Grab a gourmet bite at 1826 on the Green [LINK: ], open for lunch Tuesday-Saturday and for dinner Thursday-Saturday.
+Other points of interest include Ashtabula Historic House, built in 1825; Woodburn Historic House, built around 1830 as a summer retreat for wealthy Charlestonians; and Hunter's store, which was the one-time center of the town's business activity.
+After you've toured the town, grab a gourmet bite at 1826 Bistro on the Green.

-The Spotted Pig.
 Don't miss this chance to taste some spectacular South Carolina barbecue before leaving our state.
-Off Exit 1 on Interstate 85 in the town of Fair Play, the Spotted Pig offers three flavors of sauce (spicy, sweet and mustard) and brisket.
-Don’t skip the Brunswick stew.
+Off Exit 1 on Interstate 85 in the town of Fair Play, The Spotted Pig BBQ offers mouthwater brisket with three flavors of sauce (spicy, sweet and mustard).
+Be sure to try the Brunswick stew.
 Like most old-school South Carolina barbecue joints, the Spotted Pig is open Thursday-Sunday only.